Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Introduction

 \section{Introduction}

-Numerical Weather Prediction (NWP) has long served as the cornerstone of modern meteorology, supporting vital applications such as disaster response, agricultural planning, and energy management.
-Over the past decades, substantial improvements in model resolution and physical parameterizations have enhanced forecast skill, albeit at the cost of increasingly demanding computational resources.
-In parallel, data assimilation has led to a so-called quiet weather revolution that has helped continuously increase the skill of weather forecasting systems over time~\cite{bauerQuietRevolutionNumerical2015}.
-More recently, data-driven machine learning (ML) forecast models have demonstrated competitive—and in some cases superior—performance to traditional physics-based approaches across various aspects of both deterministic~\cite{biAccurateMediumrangeGlobal2023,lamLearningSkillfulMediumrange2023,chenFuXiCascadeMachine2023,langAIFSECMWFsDatadriven2024,chenOperationalMediumrangeDeterministic2025} and probabilistic (ensemble) forecasts~\cite{kochkovNeuralGeneralCirculation2024,zhongFuXiENSMachineLearning2024,liGenerativeEmulationWeather2024,lingFengWuW2SDeepLearning,langAIFSCRPSEnsembleForecasting2024,aletSkillfulJointProbabilistic2025}, while offering orders-of-magnitude gains in computational efficiency.
-Despite growing enthusiasm for ML-based forecasting as the future of NWP, critical challenges persist.
+Numerical Weather Prediction (NWP) has long served as the cornerstone of modern meteorology~\cite{charney1950numerical}, supporting vital applications such as disaster response, agricultural planning, and energy management~\cite{kalnayAtmosphericModelingData2002}.
+Over the past decades, substantial improvements in model resolution, physical parameterizations, and data assimilation (DA) have led to a so-called quiet revolution in NWP~\cite{bauerQuietRevolutionNumerical2015}, albeit at the cost of increasingly demanding computational resources.
+More recently, data-driven machine learning (ML) forecast models have demonstrated competitive—and in some cases superior—performance to traditional physics-based approaches across various aspects of both deterministic~\cite{biAccurateMediumrangeGlobal2023,lamLearningSkillfulMediumrange2023,chenFuXiCascadeMachine2023,langAIFSECMWFsDatadriven2024,chenOperationalMediumrangeDeterministic2025} and probabilistic (ensemble) forecasts~\cite{kochkovNeuralGeneralCirculation2024,zhongFuXiENSMachineLearning2025,liGenerativeEmulationWeather2024,lang2026aifs,aletSkillfulJointProbabilistic2025}, while offering orders-of-magnitude gains in computational efficiency.
+Despite growing enthusiasm for ML-based forecasting as the future of NWP, several fundamental limitations remain to be addressed.